Documentation

 # Connect and log one event

-from iknowhy.sdk import CausewayClient
+from iknowhy import CausewayClient

 c = CausewayClient(api_key="cwy_your_key_here")